Azure/flamenco-manager-azure/README.md

 ## Publishing a new release

-Before creating a release, [create a Personal Access Token](https://github.com/settings/tokens) with API access, then save it to the file `.GitHubAccessToken`.
+Before creating a release, [create a Personal Access Token](https://github.com/settings/tokens) with API access, then save it to the file `.gitHubAccessToken`.

 Run: